NBA Finals 2025 odds & preview: Thunder vs Pacers betting tips

 Now, two of the NBA’s youngest teams will battle it out for a first-ever championship.
 From game odds to prop bets and key players to watch, here’s your complete guide to the NBA Finals.

-The Indiana Pacers lead the series 1-0 after another dramatic Tyrese Haliburton game-winner, with 0.3 seconds left, stole a 111-110 victory on the road.
+The Indiana Pacers won Game 1 after another dramatic Tyrese Haliburton game-winner, with 0.3 seconds left, stole a 111-110 victory on the road.
+OKC bounced back with a 123-107 victory, before the Pacers won Game 3 116-107 to take a 2-1 lead.

 NBA Finals 2025: OKC Thunder vs Indiana Pacers odds, preview & betting tips

-The Oklahoma City Thunder are favourites to win Game 2 of the NBA Finals, with the bookies expecting them to bounce back at home despite the last-gasp loss.
-OKC are 8-2 at home in the playoffs so far, and SGA appears to be locked in.
+The Oklahoma City Thunder are favourites to win Game 5 of the NBA Finals, with the bookies expecting them to continue their momentum from Game 4.
+SGA appears to be locked in, recording 72 points across the first two games of the Finals.

 The Thunder are an excellent two-way team with few weaknesses.
 Jalen Williams and Chet Holmgren are effective secondary shooting options, while Holmgren and Isaiah Hartenstein dominate off the board.